 Completing the job

 Through the process of Interactive Collaboration, The Hershey Company’s leadership worked in coordination with The Korte Company to define the requirements of the job.
-With the critical information in mind and open communication between all parties, our Mechanical Design-Build teams reviewed
+With the critical information in mind and open communication between all parties, our Mechanical Design-Build teams reviewed the preliminary layout provided by the owner and their consultants and went to work.

 The result was a more efficient cooling system that eliminated nearly 20 percent of the rooftop units that were originally prescribed.
 The reduction of rooftop units also translated to long-term energy savings and a lower operating cost for the facility.